 Processed Food And Diabetes

 Due to their processing and refining methods, processed foods often lack essential nutrients, such as vitamins, minerals, and fiber, that are important for maintaining overall health.
 Consuming a diet high in processed foods can lead to inadequate nutrient intake and impaired absorption, which can negatively impact various bodily functions and increase the risk of developing chronic diseases like diabetes.

-See also Diabetes And Fast Food
+See also Diabetes Do's And Don'ts Food List

+Processed Food And Diabetes